Dramatic golden canyons. Towering sand dunes. Pastel-colored hills. Surreal never-ending salt fields.

 We visited the Mesquite Flat Sand Dunes during the day, but the weather was scorching hot making it difficult to trek across the dunes for longer than a couple of hours.
-For best weather and lighting we recommend visiting the Mesquite Flat Sand Dunes at sunrise or sunset when dramatic shadows form across them.
+For the best weather and lighting, we recommend visiting the Mesquite Flat Sand Dunes at sunrise or sunset when dramatic shadows form across them.

 You can also visit the sand dunes overnight for night photography but keep in mind that poisonous desert animals like sidewinder rattlesnakes live in the dunes and come out at night.

 - Location: Mesquite Flat Sand Dunes, Death Valley, CA 92328